zcheatle5/leaflet-challenge/leaflet-step-1/README.md

 - HTML/CSS

 ## Step 1: Select Dataset
 The USGS provides earthquake data in a number of different formats, updated every 5 minutes.
-Visit the [USGS GeoJSON Feed (http://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php) page and pick a data set to visualize.
+Visit the [USGS GeoJSON Homepage] (http://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php) page and pick a data set to visualize.
 When you click on a data set, for example 'All Earthquakes from the Past 7 Days', you will be given a JSON representation of that data.
 You will be using the URL of this JSON to pull in the data for our visualization.

 ## Step 2: Import & Visualize the Data